 Such stories always have consequences.
 The story we told ourselves during the Cold War led to domino theory taking hold, followed by the largest arms race in history.
 Today’s new boogeyman story, at least for the left, risks making its political defeats the fault of Russia rather than a fault in the Democratic party, or liberal ineptitude when it comes to constructing an agenda and serving the population (The Democrats are not exactly liberal by global standards).
 If liberals want to fight authoritarianism, they need to put together a more relevant and powerful message — not claim they are doing everything right and any setback is Russia’s fault.
 There is a difference between having a Russia investigation and letting the TV spectacle of an investigation stand in for meaningful reform.

 Additionally, 2016 was hardly Russia’s first covert influence campaign against the US.
 Nor is it as if the US has never had covert influence campaigns in Russia.
 Did Russia hack entities in the United States?
 You bet it did.
 Is Trump colluding with the Russians?
 Whether he is or not, their interests are aligned in many already obvious ways.
 Russians did not engineer the social ills and major political divisions of the United States.
 Russia exploited them.
 At most, Russia’s political technologists have nudged things nearer to one side of an already existing divide in the US.
 This was mainly done due to a fear of NATO and of Hillary Clinton’s signaled adversarial tone with Putin over the Middle East and Ukraine.
-Putin also exploits anti-US sentiment in the developing world, and among Europe’s and America’s far-left and far-right with media appearances that question US legitimacy.
+Putin also exploits anti-US sentiment in the developing world, and among Europe’s and America’s far-left and far-right with media appearances that question the legitimacy of US power and insinuate the occasional conspiracy.

 Some videos are uploaded by “Putin Fans” with especially fiery titles: